It was 1994 when I was released from yet another hospital visit that I bought my first modem with a whopping speed of 28.8K.

-Today at the end of 2013, the 4F site is once again free of charge.
-We both have seen quite a lot of changes, some good some bad but we stayed true to our cause, creating and displaying fantastic fantasy images of women in shiny (sexy) outfits.
-Since some consider that a fetish we haven't shied away from that too, along as it remained 'good taste'.
-For me that means can I show it my mom and not have her go, 'omg, wtf is that, you're out of my will'.
+At the end of 2013, the 4F site went, because my wobbly health, once again free of charge.
+And back to a very mild subscription form ($7.50/year to keep me motivated and cover a bit for the costs of this website).
+During these changes, some good, some bad, 'we' stayed true to our cause, creating and displaying fantastic, fantasy images of women in tight shiny outfits.
+Since some consider that a fetish I haven't shied away from that too, along as it remained 'good taste'.
+For me that means can I show it my mom and not have her go, 'omg, wth is that, you're out of my will'.

-I've been trying for years to put that into words as maturing and having a better "vision" towards mine and other peoples work, yet that did not cover it completely.
+I've been trying for years to put that last part into words as 'maturing and having a "better" vision towards mine and other peoples work, yet that did not cover it completely.

-Then, just a few days ago while I was putting some dots on the current revamp of the site, I did a quick research if I was crediting the right artist for some inspiration and I ran into this quote:
+Then, one day while I was putting some dots on (yet another) revamp of the site, I did a quick research if I was crediting the right artist for some inspiration and I ran into this quote:

 "Sometimes I wonder if we ever really improve as artists or if the nirvana derived from completing a piece blinds us enough to love what we have created and move on to the next piece.
 If we could see the work as it is, with years of reflection in the here and now, how many images would end up in the trash rather than on the racks?" - Jim Lee.

-I just leave it at that, hope you enjoy your stay and come back often, hopefully to find more new exiting images to please your soul.
+I just leave it at that, hope you enjoy your stay and come back often, hopefully to find more new exiting images to please your eyes and soul.

 Rick (4)F. van Koert.